Soccer-Roberts banks on power of the tache as Wales eye Euro place | Sports-Games

 Soccer-Roberts banks on power of the tache as Wales eye Euro place

-Wales, who beat Finland 4-1 in the Path A semi-final, will be looking to qualify for their third successive Euros when they face Poland in Cardiff on Tuesday.
-Roberts, who has enjoyed unbeaten runs at Burnley and Leeds United in the Championship while sporting the moustache, played the full 90 minutes against Finland.
+It's the power of the tache, isn't it?"
+Wales manager Rob Page assured reporters the moustache would be staying when asked if a razor blade would be allowed anywhere near Roberts' top lip and added that the player's wife liked it.

-Defender Connor Roberts is hoping his lucky moustache can help Wales win their Euro 2024 playoff against Poland and seal a spot at this year's European Championship in Germany.
-Wales, who beat Finland 4-1 in the Path A semi-final, will be looking to qualify for their third successive Euros when they face Poland in Cardiff on Tuesday.
+Wales defender Connor Roberts is hoping his lucky moustache can help his side win their Euro 2024 playoff against Poland and seal a spot at this year's European Championship in Germany.
+Wales, who beat Finland 4-1 in their Path A semi-final, will be looking to qualify for a third successive Euros when they face Poland in Cardiff on Tuesday.

-Roberts, who has enjoyed unbeaten runs at Burnley and Leeds United in the Championship while sporting the moustache, played the full 90 minutes against Finland.
-"It's just a little bit of a joke to be honest," Roberts told reporters when asked about his facial hair.
+Roberts, who has enjoyed unbeaten runs at Burnley and Leeds United in the second-tier Championship while sporting the moustache, played the full 90 minutes against Finland.
+"It's just a little bit of a joke to be honest," he told reporters when asked about his facial hair.

 "My wife last year, she was like 'Why don't you grow it?' so I did and then we went on an unbeaten run at Burnley.
 I've done the same thing this year and keep asking her if I should shave it off but she likes it so I'm leaving it there.
 "I think it has played about 25 Championship games and never lost, so I hope that continues in the Championship and maybe it gives us a bit of luck on Tuesday.
 It's the power of the tache, isn't it?"